vyperlang/try.vyperlang.org/README.md

 This image is not run as a service but is used by the `vypyter` service.

 2. `vypyter`: This service is built from the `jupyterhub.Dockerfile` and depends on the `notebook-image` service.
-It exposes port 8000 and uses environment variables defined in the `.env` file and additional ones defined in the `docker compose.yaml` file.
+It exposes port 8000 and uses environment variables defined in the `.env` file and additional ones defined in the `docker-compose.yaml` file.

 ## Getting Started